 We believe that everyone in our community should have multimodal access to education, employment, and recreational opportunities.
 Access to these opportunities must be safe, comfortable, convenient, and free from physical and systemic barriers for individuals of all ages, abilities, and racial and ethnic backgrounds.
 Meeting this essential standard makes our community healthier, more sustainable, and more just.
 This new alliance will be dedicated to improving mobility and promoting active lifestyles and everyday access to the outdoors.

 The community reached an important milestone in 2019 with the completion of the Jefferson Area Bicycle and Pedestrian Plan, but that vision can only become a reality with organized advocacy and persistent engagement.
-This coalition (whose name will be determined by the members themselves) will provide a framework for groups already doing good work to share information and resources, to work collaboratively, and to broaden our collective impact.

 Who Can Join the Alliance?